HPV Screening with Self Collection Endorsed by Three Organizations

 Yes.
 HPV vaccines will not eliminate all HPV, cervical cancer, or other HPV-related cancer.
 The vaccines prevent the HPV types that cause 70% of cervical cancer cases, but there are other types of HPV (not covered in the vaccine) that could cause disease.

-Cisgender women and transgender men who still have a cervix who are 30 and over should be screened as recommended, with Pap and/or HPV tests.
+Cisgender women and transgender men who still have a cervix should still screen regularly with Pap and/or HPV tests so any problems can be diagnosed and treated early.

 ASHA believes that all people have the right to the information and services that will help them to have optimum sexual health.
 We envision a time when stigma is no longer associated with sexual health and our nation is united in its belief that sexuality is a normal, healthy, and positive aspect of human life.